curiousmindos/MockApiGenerator/README.md

-# MockApiWebApplication
+# Mock Api WebApplication

-This is ASP.Net Core solution with API controller endpoints
+This is an ASP.Net Core solution with API controller endpoints.

-The target of this solution is to use this Web Application to register new Mock API endpoints with settings
+The goal is to use this web application to register new mock API endpoints with settings:
-- JsonSchema as Http Content Response
+- JSON Schema as HTTP Content Response
-- Url path
+- URL path
-- Http Method
+- HTTP Method
-- Http Response Code
-- API call latency
+- HTTP Response Code API call latency

+You can use this for your tests on the client side or for integrating with other APIs.
+You can define API endpoints with expected behavior, response status code, and expected schema, API latency, etc.

-Sample of API registry Payload to create new API Url Endpoint with GET and 230 Code response and generated Mock Json Response based on input JsonSchema:
+Here's an example of what the API registry payload looks like for creating a new API URL endpoint with a GET and 230 code response and a generated mock JSON response based on the input JSON schema:

 ```{
   "httpMethod": "GET",